 Play a key role in the financial success of businesses by earning your online Bachelor of Science in Accounting Finance at Southern New Hampshire University.
-The online degree program combines the investment and budget strategies of a finance degree with the detail orientation of an accounting degree.
-The financial accounting theories and principles you’ll learn will be applicable throughout your career.
+The online degree program:

 In the online accounting finance program, you'll learn how to:

 - Identify long-term corporate investment opportunities to increase shareholder value

 - Apply theories of asset allocation, security analysis and portfolio diversification to efficiently manage an investment portfolio

 - Utilize the rules and regulations for financial accounting and reporting in a global economy